STAR SEN toolkit

 The STAR toolkit is made up of 4 key sections, which reflect current online safety risks and experiences of young people.
 All sections feature the concept of friendship and have an onus on making sensible choices online and offline.

 Under each of the 4 sections there are starting point discussions to explore key language and concepts, along with teaching point activities.
 Each teaching point will offer 3 ways of approaching the topic in order to give educators maximum flexibility with the resource and allowing for a more tailored lesson delivery.

 STAR toolkit resources to download

 This resource is being developed and launched in stages in order to obtain and build upon feedback whilst working with educators and specialist organisations.

-The first instalment of this new look toolkit covers 'S is for safe sharing'.
 Click here to find out more about what to expect from the rest from the rest of the toolkit.